We are currently seeking Expressions of Interest for our final PhD scholarships to commence in early 2024!

 - A six-month extension to the scholarship is also possible, subject to approval by the enrolling university.

-- A successful international student will be considered for an HDR tuition fee sponsorship, if successful in receiving the scholarship.
+- A successful international student will be provided with HDR tuition fee sponsorship, if successful in receiving the scholarship.

 - As part of the PhD program, candidates will undertake: